 All of our product candidates are derived from our SVP technology, which is an unproven approach to inducing antigen-specific tolerance or stimulating the immune system.
 We are primarily using our SVP technology to improve and enable biologics that treat rare and serious diseases, with an initial focus on developing SEL-212 for the treatment of chronic severe gout.
 We are also leveraging our SVP platform to pursue programs in additional therapeutic areas such as oncology and gene therapy.
 For instance, in May 2017 we licensed LMB-100, a potent anti-bacterial toxin, and in March 2018 initiated a Phase 1 trial of our product candidate SEL-403 to evaluate LMB-100 in combination with our SVP technology in patients with malignant pleural or peritoneal mesothelioma who have undergone at least one regimen of chemotherapy.
+A patient in the Phase 1 trial experienced a Grade 5 Serious Adverse Event (patient death) related to pneumonitis, which was deemed by the trial investigator to be probably related to SVP-Rapamycin and possibly related to the patient's pleural mesothelioma condition.
+We are working with the NCI investigators to fully understand the data from the trial in order to define the future development of SEL-403 in mesothelioma, pancreatic cancer and other oncology indications.
 In addition, we are developing two gene therapy product candidates for rare inborn errors of metabolism.
 Our lead gene therapy program is a potential treatment for methylmalonic acidemia.
 This product candidate is known as SEL-302.
 Our second gene therapy product candidate, or SEL-313, is intended to treat ornithine transcarbamylase deficiency.
+We are also exploring a new collaboration with CureCN, a European consortium, for the use of our SVP-Rapamycin technology in combination with an AAV gene therapy in Crigler-Najjar syndrome, a rare genetic disorder characterized by an inability to properly convert and clear bilirubin from the body.
+Preclinical toxicology studies will need to be completed and then the combination product candidate